Causes of Smog: Understanding its Effects and Solutions

 Industrial smog, characterized by its grayish appearance, is predominantly associated with areas where heavy industrial activities and coal combustion occur.
 It typically contains high concentrations of particulate matter (PM), sulfur dioxide (SO2), and other pollutants.
 Key characteristics of industrial smog include:

 Sources: Industrial emissions from factories, power plants, and manufacturing facilities contribute to the formation of industrial smog.
-The combustion of coal, which releases sulfur dioxide (SO2) and particulate matter (PM), is a major contributing factor.
+The combustion of coal, which releases sulphur dioxide (SO2) and other sulfur oxides, as well as particulate matter (PM), is a major contributing factor.
+These sulfur oxides can react in the atmosphere and play a significant role in the formation of acid rain.

-Composition: Industrial smog consists of a combination of smoke, soot, sulfur dioxide, and other pollutants.
+Composition: Industrial smog consists of a combination of smoke, soot, sulfur dioxide, sulfur oxides, and other pollutants.
 The presence of sulfur dioxide gives it a distinct sulfurous smell.

 Appearance: Industrial smog often appears as a thick, grayish haze that hangs over industrialized areas.
 It can obscure visibility and give the atmosphere a gloomy appearance.